Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 Given our view of values having different abstraction levels and different grounding semantics, we propose values to be defined through taxonomies where the general concept becomes more specific as one travels down the taxonomy, and it becomes concrete and computational at (some) leaf nodes.
-This is consistent with research in value-sensitive design on value change taxonomies~\cite{vandePoel2018}, as well as more traditional value theories that introduce value hierarchies, such as Schwartz's Theory of Basic Values~\cite{Schwartz2012AnOO} (Subsection~\ref{sec:SSrohan2} elaborates in detail on the alignment of our proposed taxonomy with some of the works in social psychology).
+This is consistent with research in value-sensitive design on value change taxonomies~\cite{vandePoel2018}, as well as more traditional value theories that introduce value hierarchies, such as Schwartz's Theory of Basic Values~\cite{Schwartz2012AnOO}.
+Subsection~\ref{sec:SSrohan2} elaborates in detail on the alignment of our proposed taxonomy with some of the works in social psychology, and Figure~\ref{fig:valueTypes} illustrates how Schwartz's value types can be represented through our proposed taxonomies.

-Furthermore, using taxonomies allows for easy navigation between abstract and concrete grounding semantics of values, which is especially useful when deciding how to define values, how they evolve, and how to deliberate and negotiate with others about these values (more on this in Section~\ref{sec:roadmap}).
-It may be argued that all a machine requires are the property nodes to ensure behaviour alignment with values (as illustrated in Subsection~\ref{sec:why}).
-However, in the case of a new community emerging, such as the community of volunteers supporting older people, we saw how the new community had its local and distinct view of the fairness value.
-A taxonomy representation makes the deliberation process on the different semantics of fairness and the evolution of these semantics over time and context possible.
-We expect semantics to continuously evolve with new interaction requirements, as seen in Subsection~\ref{sec:context}.
-Moreover, a taxonomy can support the deliberation process over values and their importance.
+Furthermore, using taxonomies facilitates navigation between abstract and concrete grounding semantics of values, which is especially useful when defining values, tracking their evolution, and supporting deliberation and negotiation around them (more on this in Section~\ref{sec:roadmap}).
+While one might argue that machines only need property nodes to align behaviour with values (as discussed in Subsection~\ref{sec:why}), our example of the community of volunteers supporting older people illustrates how different groups can develop distinct interpretations of the same value, like fairness.
+A taxonomy representation makes it possible to deliberate over these varying semantics and support their evolution across contexts and over time.
+As demonstrated in Subsection~\ref{sec:context}, we expect such semantics to continually evolve with new interaction requirements.

-We conclude this discussion with Definition~\ref{def:valueTaxonomy}, which proposes representing values through taxonomies by defining a value taxonomy $\mathcal{V}$ as a triple of nodes $N$ (where nodes can be of two types, nodes representing abstract concepts $N_{l}$ and property nodes that ground abstract concepts $N_{\phi}$), edges between those nodes $E$ that describe the relations between value concepts (which is more general/specific than which), and an importance function $I$ which is a total or a partial mapping from the nodes to a number.
+Definition~\ref{def:valueTaxonomy} formalises a value taxonomy $\mathcal{V}$ as a triple of nodes $N$ (where nodes can be of two types, nodes representing abstract concepts $N_{l}$ and property nodes that ground abstract concepts $N_{\phi}$), edges between those nodes $E$ that describe the relations between value concepts (which is more general/specific than which), and an importance function $I$ which is a total or a partial mapping from the nodes to a number.